bob-php-compiler/bpc-php-7.2.19-tests/README.dev.md

 24. not support anonymous class

-25. not support ... operator

-26. not support generators
+25. not support generators

-27. not support multi-level break/continue
+26. not support multi-level break/continue

-28. break/continue not in loop/switch compile-error
+27. break/continue not in loop/switch compile-error

-29. not support return type
+28. not support return type

-30. not support bprefix strings
+29. not support bprefix strings

     @see https://wiki.php.net/rfc/binary_string_deprecation
     @see https://stackoverflow.com/questions/4749442/what-does-the-b-in-front-of-string-literals-do

-31. support $arr['index'] in dqstring
+30. support $arr['index'] in dqstring

     ```php
     <?php